lstodd/airline-tweet-sentiment/README.md

 This project can be found on GitHub here: https://github.com/lstodd/airline-tweet-sentiment

-This project uses Luigi to run the script from tasks.py.
+This project uses Luigi to run the scripts from tasks.py.

 The main scripts to review include:
 * airline_tweet_sentiment/preprocess_data.py